kammererN/zgatto/README.md

   2. Add the following to your html: ```<script src="/path/to/zgatto.js"></script>```

 & that should be it! zgatto was designed with simple integration in mind.

+## Notes
+- Only works on desktop browsers.

 ## Cat Tax
 ![Zelda kitty](images/cat_tax.jpg)